nkrusch/recontext/.github/README.md

 make score          Plot results                                 < 1 min
 </pre>

-The duration estimates are based on `result.0`.
+The duration estimates are based on `logs`.

 Run `make clean` to reset the `results` directory.